zylon-ai/private-gpt/docs/description.md

 1. Install Visual Studio 2022.
 2. Make sure the following components are selected:
     * Universal Windows Platform development
     * C++ CMake tools for Windows
 3. Download the MinGW installer from the [MinGW website](https://sourceforge.net/projects/mingw/).
 4. Run the installer and select the `gcc` component.

+** For OSX **

+1. Check if you have a C++ compiler installed, Xcode might have done it for you. for example running `gcc`.
+2. If not, you can install clang or gcc with homebrew `brew install gcc`

 #### Troubleshooting: Mac Running Intel

-When running a Mac with Intel hardware (not M1), you may run into _clang: error: the clang compiler does not support '-march=native'_ during pip install.
+When running a Mac with Intel hardware (not M1), you may run into _clang: error: the clang compiler does not support ' -march=native'_ during pip install.

 If so set your archflags during pip install. eg: _ARCHFLAGS="-arch x86_64" pip3 install -r requirements.txt_